St. Michael's Church, Hamburg: History

+In 1751 the foundation stone for the second church was laid.
+In 1762 the new construction following the design of Johann Leonhard Prey and Ernst Georg Sonnin was inaugurated with an oratorio by Georg Philipp Telemann, who had been the city's musical director since 1721, including the five major Protestant Lutheran city churches.
+It was not until 1786 that this new building was completed with the construction of the tower.
+This is the church as we know it today.

 In 1802, the astronomer Johann Benzenberg attempted to confirm Earth's rotation by dropping metal balls inside the church tower and measuring their eastward deviation from the vertical.

 The composer and pianist Johannes Brahms was baptized on May 26, 1833 in this church and confirmed at the age of fifteen by Pastor von Ahlsen, who had married Brahms's parents.

 The church was reconstructed twice in the 20th century: after catching fire in 1906 during construction work and after the bombings of 1944 and 1945.
 After the 1906 fire, the photos of Wilhelm Weimar were used to help recreate the church.
 Since 1983, renovation is ongoing: first the spire and then the roof.